uclab-potsdam/datavis-tutorials/README.md

 6. **Text processing**  Extract common words, filter them by type, and them in context
 7. **Many dimensions**  Combine datasets and create multidimensional visualizations
 8. **Network analysis**  Load network data, examine graph metrics, and visualize their structure
-9. **Geo visualization**.
+9. **Geovisualization**.
 Work with geospatial data and render different kinds of maps

 ## Credits